CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

     * However, this only reduces access to thread's temporary variables.
 Therefore the reduction might not scale with scene window size
     * 14.5% speed up on exec time (reduce by ~200 microsec)
     * The speed up and memory improvement are cancelled if the methods called by intersection tests also have all their parameters passed by reference
+  * Remove temporary variable that stores `(ray, color)` pair, which is stored as a struct
+    * Contrary to the belief that the temporary variable is caching and is faster, direct access is actually better
+    * Further reduced device memory access by 40%
+    * Further reduced exec time by ~150 microsec
+    * Reduced register count by 1
+    * Increased access to L1 cache: 65% -> 85%
+    * Increased global memory replay overhead: 25% -> 34.7%

 ## Submit